Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 In this tutorial, you will learn how to use Toloka to run an academic Qualtrics-based survey.

 Choose this solution if you have a Qualtrics survey approved by an institutional review board (IRB), and you don't want to spend time on getting onboard with the standard Toloka projects.
-Toloka sets up your project and accepts Tolokers' responses automatically.
+In this type of project, Toloka sets up your project and accepts responses automatically.

-In this type of project, a task in Toloka provides a link to your Qualtrics survey.
-A respondent takes a task in Toloka, follows the link to start the survey in Qualtrics, receives a code (see [Embed a completion code](https://toloka.ai/en/docs/guide/tutorials/questionnaire-qualtrics#code)), and confirms completing the survey by embedding this code to the Toloka task.
-The Tolokers who provide valid completion codes are paid.
-Qualtrics gathers the responses, and Toloka rejects, accepts, and pays for them.
+A task in Toloka provides a link to your Qualtrics survey.
+A Toloker takes the task and follows the link to start the survey on Qualtrics.
+At the end of the survey, they get a confirmation code (you will learn how to embed the code to your survey later in this tutorial).
+Then the Toloker confirms completing the survey by entering the code into the Toloka task.
+The Tolokers who provided the valid completion codes are paid.

+Tasks are rejected, accepted and paid automatically in Toloka.
+Survey responses are gathered and stored on Quatrics.

 {% note info %}